Modular resurgent structures: Basics of resurgence and quantum modularity

-We end this section with two remarks.
-Firstly, the adjective \emph{quantum} referred to modular forms indicates the failure of invariance by the action of the modular group $\Gamma\subseteq\mathsf{SL}_2(\IZ)$.
-For example, the notion of quantum Jacobi forms was introduced in~\cite[Definition~23]{wheeler-thesis} to describe the quantum modularity properties of certain $q$-Pochhammer symbols discussed in~\cite[Section~8.11, Theorem~A-41]{wheeler-thesis}.
-Secondly, quantum modular forms constitute a much larger class than modular forms, and characterizing them might look rather complicated.
-However, when the failure of modularity is measured by a better-behaved analytic function with divergent asymptotics, we propose using the resurgence theory to identify a common structure beyond the divergent asymptotic behavior of the cocycle.
-This argument is detailed and discussed in Section~\ref{sec: modular-structures}.
+Recall that the adjective \emph{quantum} attached to modular forms indicates the failure of invariance under the action of a subgroup $\Gamma\subseteq\mathsf{SL}_2(\IZ)$.
+Quantum modular forms therefore constitute a much larger set than classical modular forms, and fully characterizing them is a rather complicated endeavor.
+However, when the failure of modularity is measured by a better-behaved analytic function with divergent asymptotics, the theory of resurgence appears to be a remarkably useful tool.
+In this paper, we put forward a proposal to identify a common structure behind the divergent asymptotic behavior of the cocycle via resurgence and exploit it to gain further understanding and control over these quantum modular objects.
+This argument is detailed in Section~\ref{sec: modular-structures} and evidence from the spectral theory of CY threefolds and the theory of Maass cusp forms and their periods is discussed in Sections~\ref{sec:example-P2} and~\ref{sec:example-Maass}.